jacobwicks/jacobwicks.github.io/_posts/2020-08-10-make-memes-with-express-and-canvas.md

 ```

 Install [**express**](https://www.npmjs.com/package/express).
 express will let us make a web server.
+A web server accepts requests from web browsers and sends data back.
+The web server will let users request memes, run the code to create the memes, and send the meme files as a response to the request.

 ```
 $ npm i express
 ```

 Install [**node-canvas**](https://www.npmjs.com/package/canvas). node-canvas is a version of the HTML [canvas API](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API) that runs in node instead of in the browser.
+The canvas API lets you use JavaScript to create and change images and text.
+We'll start by using canvas to make a .jpg that contains text.
+Then later we'll write the code that loads an image into the canvas before drawing text on top of it.

 ```
 $ npm i canvas
 ```

+# Make the Web Server
 Ok, now we are ready to write some code.
 Create a new file named `index.js`.
 Write this code in it.